mdmohsinhossain/mdmohsinhossain.github.io/index.markdown

 Before this role, I was a [Trainee Research Associate](https://archive.ph/SlMAC){:target="_blank"} at BIGD, Brac University, as part of the [Young Researchers' Fellowship program](https://sites.google.com/bracu.ac.bd/bigdyrfp/home){:target="_blank"} in 2022.

-My areas of interest are diverse and include exploring  Public Policy and Politics, Sustainable Rural Livelihoods, the Impact of Climate Change on Livelihood and Poverty, and Migration.
-Additionally, I am keen on acquiring skills related to fact-checking and promoting digital literacy.
+My areas of interest include exploring Public Policy and Politics, Sustainable Rural Livelihoods, the Impact of Climate Change on Livelihood and Poverty, and Migration.
+Additionally, I am keen on acquiring skills related to fact-checking and promoting digital literacy. 😇